How Do Safety Officers Prevent Workplace Accidents? A Look at Their Key Steps

 usharanimba

 For every 150 employees, a safety officer must be appointed.
-And for every 300 employees or more, a health officer must be appointed.
-This step helps prevent accidents in all companies.
+Additionally, for every 300 employees or more, a health officer must be appointed.
+This step is crucial in preventing accidents across all companies.

 sam-abraham@live.com